SoftwareAG/c8y-docs/content/users-guide/administration-bundle/managing-permissions.md

 <a name="global"></a>
 ### Global roles

-Click **Roles** in the **Account** menu to display a list of configured roles.
+Click **Roles** in the **Accounts** menu to display a list of configured roles.

 <img src="/images/users-guide/Administration/admin-global-roles.png" alt="Context menu">

-In the **Global roles** tab you can find the roles which grant permissions on a general level.
+In the **Global roles** tab you can find the roles which grant permissions on a system level.
 There are several global roles pre-defined, but you can define your own according to your needs.

-> **Info:** The pre-defined roles are not fully configured.
-They can be seen as samples which are pre-configured for a particular purpose.
+> **Info:** The pre-defined roles are configured as samples for a particular purpose.
 You may use them as a starting point and further adapt them to your individual needs.

-> On creating a new user, make sure that the global roles you assign to the user cover all permissions relevant for this particular user.
+> On creating a new user, make sure that the global roles you assign to the user contain all necessary permissions relevant for this particular user in either of those roles assigned.
+Permissions from different roles are merged together when assigned to same user.
 If, for example, a user only has the role "Cockpit User" (see below), the user will only be able to access the Cockpit application and nothing more.
+But if you will also assign inventory permission via some of available roles, user will get access to whole inventory, eg: devices, groups, configurations.

 The roles "admins" and "devices" have a special status: